yaqwsx/bcthesis/results.md

 evaluated both algorithms (reachability and \ltl) from current version of
 \symdivine with dependency-based caching.

-# Benchmark set
+# Benchmark Set and Environment

 To evaluate reachability, we have taken a subset of C benchmarks from SV-COMP
 \cite{SVCOMP} benchmark suite.
 Benchmarks from following subdirectories were
 taken: bitvector, eca, locks, loops, recursive, ssh-simplified, systemc, pthread, pthread-atomic, pthread-ext, pthread-lit and pthread-wmm.
 To evaluate
 \ltl algorithm, we have used \ltl benchmarks, which have been used in
 \cite{BHB14} for benchmarking of first \ltl implementation in \symdivine.

-We ran
+Our test machine features Intel Core i5-4690 CPU (3.50\ GHz) with 16\ GB of RAM and runs Arch Linux distribution with 4.4.8-1-lts Linux kernel. \symdivine was build in release configuration using \clang 3.4 and Z3 \smt solver version 4.4.1-1.

+Three test files were produced from a single input benchmark file by compiling it into \llvm bit-code with three different levels of optimizations -- `O0`, `Os` and `O2`.
+Note that each \ltl benchmark is shipped with its specification in form of \ltl formula.
+We have tested each \ltl benchmark for its specification and negation of the specification.

+First of all, we run \symdivine with different configurations (solver time-out, simplification strategies, etc.) for both \smt data store and partial \smt data store, to find the optimal configuration for our set of benchmarks. \smt data store performs best with the default setting (no command line flags -- advanced simplifications of path condition and syntactic equality optimizations are enabled).
+Partial \smt data store performs best with the same setting, however simplifications of path conditions has to be disabled, as changing the the path condition using simplifications leads to a zero cache hit-rate.

-\symdivine with caching on a machine with Intel Core i5-4690 CPU (3.50\ GHz) and 16\ GB of RAM.
-Each benchmark was compiled with three different level of optimizations into \llvm bit-code -- `-O0`, `-Os` and `-O2`. \ltl benchmarks were tested for their specification and its negation.
-All benchmarks ran with time-out 4 minutes.
-Then we have run the same set of benchmarks without caching using the original implementation of \smt Store and no time-out.
-The time-out was disabled in order to see improvements caused by caching, as many benchmarks without caching time-outed and no relevant data cannot be obtained.
-Also we excluded simple benchmarks with no equal queries as they are not relevant to caching.
+Using the optimal settings mentioned above, we run \symdivine with partial \smt store and caching enabled on the benchmark set with time-out 4 minutes for each task.
+Then we run the same set of benchmarks without caching using the original implementation of \smt store and time-out increased to 15 minutes.
+The time-out was increased in order to see improvements caused by caching, as many benchmarks without caching time-outed and no relevant data cannot be obtained.
+Simple benchmarks with no equal queries were excluded from the final results as they are not relevant to caching.

-We also verified correctness of implementation of partial \smt store.
+We also verified correctness of the implementation of partial \smt store.
 We implemented so-called *validity test* in partial \smt store.
 This validity test keeps 2 multi-states -- one represented by \smt store and the other one by partial \smt store.
 All multi-state manipulations are performed simultaneously